4MaxR/chapel-www/src/content/download.md

 1. Load the Chapel module: `module load chapel`
 2. Read [$CHPL_HOME/doc/rst/platforms/cray.rst](https://chapel-lang.org/docs/platforms/cray.html) for quick-start instructions and more detailed notes.

 If these steps don't work, be sure that the latest version of Chapel (2.5) is installed on your system and ask your system administrator to [install it](https://myenterpriselicense.hpe.com/cwp-ui/software/Search?productCategory=Open%20Source&productInfo=Chapel_EX-OSP) if not.
+Alternatively, you can build from source using the instructions just below.
 If the latest version doesn't work for you, send us a [bug report](https://chapel-lang.org/docs/usingchapel/bugs.html).

-#### Installing Chapel on HPE Apollo, Cray XC, and Cray CS systems
+#### Installing Chapel on HPE Apollo, HPE Cray XD, Cray XC, and Cray CS systems
-Users of HPE Apollo or Cray CS systems should download Chapel and build from source, referring to [$CHPL_HOME/doc/rst/platforms/cray.rst](https://chapel-lang.org/docs/platforms/cray.html) for further details.
+Users of other HPE or Cray systems should download Chapel and build from source, referring to [$CHPL_HOME/doc/rst/platforms/cray.rst](https://chapel-lang.org/docs/platforms/cray.html#building-chapel-for-an-hpe-cray-system-from-source) for details.
 """